bootlin/custom_tests_tool/README.md

                                       # the .cctrc file).
     'test_plan': 'boot', # What LAVA test to you want tu run (only boot is
                          # supported)
-    'tests': ['first_test.sh', 'mmc.sh'], # A list of test that can be (and
+    'tests': ['first_test', 'mmc'], # A list of test that can be (and will) be
-                                          # will) be launched on the board.
+                                    # launched on the board.
-                                          # They will be run from the
+                                    # They will be added to the job, and must be
+                                    # existing YAML files in the custom test
-                                          # /tests/tests/ folder in the rootfs.
+                                    # repository's tests folder (without the
+                                    # extension)
+    'tests_multinode': ['network'], # It's the same as the 'tests' option, but
+                                    # using the multinode template
+    'notify': ['tux@free-electrons.com'], # The list of people to notify if the
+                                          # board begins to fail
     },
 ```